muratk5n/thirdwave/en/README.md

 ---

-.. which is the definition of average.
-Good one.
-But the statement only works if the distribution of a value is distributed normally (Gaussian).
+.. which is the definition of average...
+But, the statement only works if the value is distributed normally (Gaussian, bell curve).
 With things such as wealth, and as we saw, trade, half the values are not below (or above) average.

 Steven Wright: “Half the people you know are below average.”